robertlynch66/Lotta-LRS/README.md

 Read in random sample of actual data (200 random rows from data frame) - from dataframe 'data_sample.rds' See 'simple exmaple.R' for code

-Next make data list from data frame
+Next make data list from data frame:

-- use these data to run 'map2stan' model in rethinking
+- Use these data to run a 'map2stan' model in the 'rethinking' package in R

 Code in 'simple example.R' file uses 4 chains with 200 iterations and 100 warmup iterations.